ydoc5212/lil-humans/README.md

 It's important to set up some ground rules for contributions to the project.
 Here are some of our values:
 ### Modularity
 * Code Style: Make it easy to revamp your systems in the future, or remove them if they're breaking things.
 * Temporal Modularity: (for functions that take ticks as input) I want this sim to be as temporarlly-scalable as possible.
-That is to say, implementations should be modular enough for the time scale to change from years to days.
+That is to say, implementations should be easily changeable if '1 tick' were to change from years to days.
 The ticks are currently years, but perhaps could be made into smaller units of time in the future for more granular simulations.
 Adding in behaviors on those smaller levels with introduce the variation necessary to make an interesting grand-scale sim.
 ### First-principles
 Encode principles that make only necessary assumptions, creating maximum room for **emergent behaviors** that pop up.
 It should be persistently entertaining to watch our lil humans interact and figure things out for themselves.
 What will they get up to next?
 While simplifying assumptions will have to be made, the idealistic goal is for this sim to zoom as for in and out as we can.